fshostme/docs/docs/cs16/cs16-rcon.md

 | `rcon pb add x` | This command adds a Bot with parameters - skill You can write from 1 to 100 |
 | `rcon pb_autokill 0/1` | Turns on/off auto killing bots if all human players are dead already.
 Default is off (0). |
 | `rcon pb removebots` | This command kicks bots from Your server until reaching pb_minbots. |

-You can find more commands from [this page](http://podbotmm.bots-united.com/doc_v3/html/pbmm_configuration.html)